 Here's why on-site surveys excel:

-• Highly engaging: Response rates don’t depend on the day of the week, rather on the exact time a visitor is engaged on the website.
+Highly engaging: Response rates don’t depend on the day of the week, rather on the exact time a visitor is engaged on the website.
+Qualaroo's in-context surveys achieve high response rates in the range of 10-30% due to immediate placement in the user experience.

-• Control of your CTAs: You have full control of any calls-to-action on-site, which let you eliminate any potential distractions.
+Control of your CTAs: You have full control of any calls-to-action on-site, which lets you eliminate any potential distractions.
 Every distraction represents a potential barrier to higher-quality data.

 Methods to Run NPS On-Site: Benchmark and Lifecycle